preyneyv/preyneyv.github.io/_posts/posts/2019-05-06-the-benefits-of-being-a-programmer.md

 title: The Benefits of Being a Programmer.
 tags: []
 ---
-Tedious tasks.
-We've all been given them before.
+Boring tasks.
+We've all had to do them before.

 - "Create 340 email accounts, one for each student."
 - "We need around 150 QR codes!
 And the event is in 2 days!"

 Those are two tasks that I was assigned at school.
-But, there's one problem: I hate boring work (and I'm assuming most people do, hence why it's called boring work).
+But, there's one problem: I hate boring work (and I'm assuming most people do, hence its name).
 Now your average Joe would surrender to his destiny and sit down for 8 hours, doing what he has to do.
 But not this Joe.
 This Joe cracks his knuckles in eagerness and anticipation.

 "But Pranav," I hear you ask, "didn't you just say you didn't like this type of task?"